 Pricing is calculated based on the assumption that a contract is a standard 8-1/2″ x 11″ page with 1″ margins all around, standard spacing, and 12 point type size using a traditional font.
 A page with larger sheets, smaller typefaces, or double-column text may count as multiple pages.

 Still have questions?

 Not sure which type of flat rate contract review is for you?
 Still have questions that you need answered?
-Schedule a free phone consultation by clicking the link at the bottom of the page so that we can help you evaluate your needs.
+Schedule a consultation by clicking the link at the bottom of the page so that we can help you evaluate your needs.

 However, if you prefer to contact us via email to discuss further, we are happy to do this as well.
 Send us an email and a member our our team will be in touch with you shortly.